Mongol incursions in the Holy Roman Empire: Emperor Frederick's response

 The ongoing quarrel between the excommunicated emperor and the pope hampered the imperial response to the arrival of the Mongols on the empire's eastern border.
 In May 1241, representatives of the emperor and the pope met to negotiate an end to their dispute in order to sustain a common front against the Mongols.
 The talks came to nothing.
 In Italy, Filippo da Pistoia, the bishop of Ferrara, circulated a letter he claimed to have received showing that the Emperor Frederick II had sent envoys to the Mongols and was in league with them.
 The pope's agents spread similar rumours in Germany.
+The Epistola prudenti viro, a false letter purportedly addressed to Frederick's astrologer Theodore of Antioch, was circulated in opposition to such claims.

 The emperor remained in Italy throughout the crisis.
 From there, in either May or June, he sent a short list of seven instructions for countering the Mongol threat to Germany.
 He specifically ordered the use of crossbows, which were regarded as sparking terror in the Mongols, who did not possess the technology.
 The same advice was repeated a few years later in the Tartar Relation.

 On 20 June in Faenza, the emperor issued the Encyclica contra Tartaros, an encyclical letter announcing the fall of Kiev, the invasion of Hungary and the threat to Germany, and requesting each Christian nation to devote its proper quota of men and arms to the defence of Christendom.
 According to Matthew of Paris's copy of the encyclical, it was addressed to the Catholic nations—France, Spain, Wales, Ireland, England, Swabia, Denmark, Italy, Burgundy, Apulia, Crete, Cyprus, Sicily, Scotland and Norway—each addressed according to its own national stereotype.
 Richard of San Germano states that copies were sent to all the princes of the West and quotes the start of the letter to the French king.
 In the encyclical, Frederick indicated he had accepted Hungarian submission.

+On 3 July, Frederick II addressed a letter to his brother-in-law, King Henry III of England, informing him of the Mongol threat.
+The emperor had seemingly just received letters from Conrad IV, the kings of Hungary and Bohemia and the dukes of Austria and Bavaria informing him of the Mongols' progress.
+Béla IV's letter was delivered by Bishop Stephen of Vác, who carried another letter to Pope Gregory IX.